 The 2015 Post-Conference Excursion will be hosted by the Cayuga Lake Wine Trail, which has 17 wineries, one cidery, one meadery, and four distilleries.
 Again, many of these businesses are located on the northern half of the lake, too far from the conference location to visit during the Friday excursions, so that signing up for the post-conference excursion is the only way you’ll be able to see the entire Cayuga Lake area.

 The excursion will start with a pickup on Sunday, August 16 at the Radisson Hotel at 1:00 PM and will end no later than 9:00 PM back at the hotel that evening.
-Details will be announced in early 2015 and registration will open at that time.
+The excursion will start with the group split into two and heading to two separate wineries, both located on Cayuga Lake.
+Each group will then take a boat and transfer to the other winery before regrouping as a whole for dinner.
 The excursion will only be open to registered conference participants, maximum attendance is 50 people, and those already registered will receive first notice.
 There will be an additional cost for the excursion.
+Registration will open soon.